A special note

 Judy’s part is basically a supporting role, but she gets several

-“Laugh, I Thought I’d Split My Sides” a throw away number that
+“Laugh, I Thought I’d Split My Sides.”

 “I’m Always Chasing Rainbows” is the ballad standout for Judy.

-this, one can see why Lana Turner said to Judy (during the making
+classic Garland film moment.
+When watching her, one can see why Lana Turner said to Judy (during the making

 of this film) “You know, I’d give all of my beauty for just half